Antisemitism in the United States: Antisemitism on college campuses

+Israel-related allegations

-On April 3, 2006, the U.S. Commission on Civil Rights announced its finding that incidents of antisemitism are a "serious problem" on college campuses throughout the United States.
+On April 3, 2006, the U.S. Commission on Civil Rights announced its finding that incidents of antisemitism, including "anti-Israeli or anti-Zionist propaganda", are a "serious problem" on college campuses throughout the United States.
 The Commission recommended for the U.S. Department of Education's Office for Civil Rights to protect college students from antisemitism by vigorous enforcement of Title VI of the Civil Rights Act of 1964.
 It further recommended for the U.S. Congress to clarify that Title VI applies to discrimination against Jewish students.

 In February 2015, the Louis D. Brandeis Center for Human Rights Under Law and Trinity College presented the results of a national survey of American Jewish college students.
 The survey had a 10–12% response rate and did not claim to be representative.
 The report showed that 54% of the 1,157 self-identified Jewish students at 55 campuses nationwide who took part in the online survey reported having experienced or witnessed antisemitism on their campuses during the Spring semester of the last academic year.

-A 2017 report by Brandeis University's Steinhardt Social Research Institute indicated that most Jewish students never experience anti-Jewish remarks or physical attacks.
+In 2017, a report by Brandeis University's Steinhardt Social Research Institute, with a foreword by pro-Israel advocate Kenneth L. Marcus, examined cases and views on campus antisemitism, in which it included matters relating to Israel and Zionism.
+The report indicated that most Jewish students never experience anti-Jewish remarks or physical attacks.
 The study, "Limits to Hostility," notes that even though it is often reported in the news, actual antisemitic hostility remains rare on most campuses and is seldom encountered by Jewish students.
 The study attempted to document the student experience at the campus level, adding detail to previous national-level surveys.
 The report summary highlights the finding that antisemitism exists on campus, but "Jewish students do not think their campus is hostile to Jews."